peterhry/peterhrynkow.com/_drafts/component-api.md

 #### The accepted type of children

-This component accepts `Tab` components as children.
+This component expects to receive `Tab` components as children.

 ```jsx
 () => <Tabs>